 Advocacy of sound policies and procedures which promote the principles and interest of the membership; and Networking with member agencies to insure the timely exchange of information and sharing of expertise in the field.

 A state agency having responsibility for the division, unit, or bureau primarily created for the purpose of general criminal investigation, having statewide jurisdiction and whose personnel have full peace officer power can become a member agency of ASCIA.
 The agency is the “member”.

 The primary representative of the member agency is the chief executive officer of the agency.
 The chief executive officer is authorized to appoint one other senior executive as his/her alternate.
 He/She also has the right to nominate other senior executives to be additional agency representatives of the member agency, but these additional nominees must also be confirmed by a majority vote at the next business meeting.

 There are two national conferences each year.
-One is held in the spring, usually early May, and the other in the fall, currently held immediately prior to the International Association of Chiefs of Police (IACP) conference and in the same city, in order that member representatives can attend both conferences.
+One is held in the spring, usually early May, and the other in the fall, currently held immediately prior to the International Association of Chiefs of Police (IACP) Annual Conference and in the same city, in order that member representatives can attend both conferences.

 Officers of the Association

 The officers of the association consist of a President, Vice President, Treasurer, Secretary, and Sergeant of Arms.
 They are elected for two year terms at the fall meeting of the association held in odd number years.
 The President and Vice President can only be reelected to that office for one additional terms.